 - Battlefield Trail: Looking for a trail to bird watch, walk and hike?
 Not only is this trail 1.5 miles, but it also features beautiful wildflowers!
 It’s also paved and shaded with plenty of historical sites.
 This trail is perfect for bringing your children to because it’s easy, short, and they’ll learn a thing or two!

 Glendale Shoals Preserve & Waterfalls

 Maybe it’s too cold for a picnic, but with the unpredictable weather in SC, it might be the perfect opportunity to pack up some sammies to see some waterfalls!
 Glendale Shoals is a 13-acre natural area on a former mill site, has trails, a dam, a 1928 bridge!
 Even though you won’t see the beautiful flowers, that shouldn’t stop you from taking a quick hike.
 This place is both quiet, scenic and provides you with plenty of photo opportunities.

 Upper Chinquapin Greenway

 423 Graham Rd, Spartanburg, SC 29303

 Not far from downtown Spartanburg, this greenway offers 1.6 miles of walking trails.
 Not only is it the home to a rare plant – the dwarf heartleaf – it also has a diverse stand of ferns and hardwoods!
-If you’re in the mood for a quiet walk in an urban setting which highlights Chinquapin Creek, you’ll love this Greenway!
+If you’re in the mood for a quiet walk in an urban setting that highlights Chinquapin Creek, you’ll love this Greenway!

 Where do you like to hike in cooler weather?